CDRT/docs/bios/settings/thinkcenter/power.md

 When enabled,  total power consumption is lower during power off.

-**Note:** In Enhanced Power Saving Mode, only the `Wake up on Alarm` function is supported.
+?> In Enhanced Power Saving Mode, only the `Wake up on Alarm` function is supported.
 Other wake-up functions are not.
 System will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states, and host is in AC mode.

 Options: